DanielDaCosta/apiGateway-sqs-lambda/README.md

     ]
 }
  ```
- Api Gateway deployment.
+Finally, we can add the API Gateway REST Deployment in order to deploy our endpoint.
 A redeployment trigger was added.
-It will trigger an immediate redeployment when resource changes happen.
+This configuration calculates a hash of the API's Terraform resources to determine changes that should trigger a new deployment.
  ```
  resource "aws_api_gateway_deployment" "api" {
   rest_api_id = aws_api_gateway_rest_api.apiGateway.id